roopa9900/darkforest/README.md

 # Dark Forest - Java Game

+## Disclamore!

+This game was developed as a semester work at the university and is not a finished product.
+I had no previous experience in developing in java and especially games.

 ## Topic

 The topic of the semester work is a game engine for Real time RPG games in open world with 2D top view.